 A second chapter, co-authored with Fiona Bare and Vincent Heddesheimer, examines how firms respond to business risks and opportunities from climate change.
 This paper has been conditionally accepted for publication at the American Journal of Political Science.
 We develop a theory of firm lobbying behavior grounded in the distinct policy solutions relevant to various types of climate exposure.
 Using firm-level data from earnings calls and lobbying disclosures, we show that firms are more likely to engage in lobbying when they perceive climate-related business opportunities, not just risks.

-The third chapter investigates voting responses to labor market disruptions from trade and climate change.
+The final chapter investigates voting responses to labor market disruptions from trade and climate change.
 While past work links employment in directly exposed industries (e.g., import-competing or fossil fuel sectors) to voting behavior, I argue that broader community-level effects are rooted in material harms experienced through indirect labor market exposure.
 This study challenges the view that such effects are purely identity-based, showing that indirect exposure still results in meaningful economic disruption—and political consequences—for workers in adjacent industries.
 This research has implications for the design of compensation and transition policies.

 Published Research and Working Papers

-Energy Transitions and Political Transformation: Evidence from the Shale Oil Revolution (Working Paper)
+Energy Transitions and Political Transformation: Evidence from the Shale Oil Revolution*.
+(Working Paper)

 Selected Works in Progress